evacoffee/beautify/README.md

 ## ✨ Features

-- **Romantic Relationships**: Form deep connections with NPCs and other players
+- **Romantic Relationships**: Build deep connections with NPCs and other players through meaningful interactions
-- **Marriage System**: Get married and enjoy special benefits with your partner
+- **Marriage System**: Propose, get married, and unlock special partner benefits and shared gameplay features
-- **Dating Quests**: Go on dates and complete romantic quests
+- **Dating Quests**: Experience unique dating scenarios with procedurally generated romantic quests
-- **Memory System**: Create lasting memories with your loved ones
+- **Memory System**: Track your relationships with a dynamic memory system that remembers your interactions
-- **Custom NPCs**: Interact with romanceable NPCs with unique personalities
+- **Custom NPCs**: Meet and romance diverse NPCs, each with distinct personalities and backstories
-- **Emotional Expressions**: Show your feelings with new social interactions
+- **Emotional Expressions**: Express your feelings with a variety of social interactions and animations
+- **Gift System**: Strengthen relationships by giving meaningful gifts to your loved ones
+- **Seasonal Events**: Special romantic events and interactions during in-game holidays

 ## 📥 Installation